Community site visit to Citizens House, September 2022. © Yiannis Katsaris

 We work alongside partner organisations, local government, mortgage providers, funders and researchers to promote innovation and culture change in the housing sector and beyond.

 Decent, secure and affordable homes are getting harder and harder to come by in London.
 Local authority waiting lists are in the tens of thousands, the private rented sector is insecure and under-regulated and average house prices are at thirteen times the average income.
 Many Londoners are being forced to choose between living in poor housing, or leaving their friends, family and community for good.

 Three-quarters of Londoners now agree that London needs more affordable homes.
 There is also a political consensus, with the Mayor of London and most local authorities making affordable housing a priority.
 However, there is less consensus about what the word ‘affordable’ truly means, or about how to build the homes.
 There remains a substantial gulf between the powers that be attempting to deliver the homes London needs, and local residents who feel dramatic change is being forced upon them and their neighbours without their say.

 The ideas of both community land trusts and community wealth building more broadly are on the rise.
 There are now hundreds of Community Land Trusts across the country, and growing recognition of the importance of homes, buildings and land being in the hands of community organisations that ensure those 'assets' deliver what local people need.

 For more information about CLTs and how to set one up in London, please contact London's Community-led Housing Hub.
-If you're outside London and want to find out more please contact the National CLT Network.
+If you're outside London and want to find out more please contact the Community Land Trust Network.